ariegg/full-metadata_format/README.md

 # Full-Metadata Format
 Dependency-free Python 2/3 support library for the Full-Metadata Format (FMF).
 The purpose of this library is to provide a very lightwheight possibility to generate/store FMF content on e.g. lightwheight IoT platforms that support Python 2/3 (e.g. Raspberry Pi).
 Explicit encoding support is not implemented at the moment, the library will just use the default encoding on the platform it runs on.

+# Release
+Current version is **1.1**.

-**Version 1.1**, just writing of FMF is implemented.
+Just writing of FMF is implemented.
 Reading FMF is not planned, please use the Pyphant libraries for that (https://github.com/SGWissInfo/pyphant1).

 All Python code that is needed at **runtime** is located in **/python/dist**.